-The proposed pantropical spotted dolphin project would entail a 30-day dedicated biopsy sampling survey effort in the north-central and western Gulf of Mexico waters (200-2000 m deep).
-The proposed project may have short-term, minor adverse impacts on protected species as project activities include nonlethal takes of pantropical spotted dolphins associated with biopsy sampling.
-However, the proposed project is expected to benefit these species by providing a comprehensive examination of population structure.
-The proposed project would inform decisions to better manage the species.
+The pantropical spotted dolphin project would entail a 30-day dedicated biopsy sampling survey effort in the north-central and western Gulf of Mexico waters (200-2000 m deep).
+The project may have short-term, minor adverse impacts on protected species as project activities include nonlethal takes of pantropical spotted dolphins associated with biopsy sampling.
+However, the project is expected to benefit these species by providing a comprehensive examination of population structure.
+The project would inform decisions to better manage the species.
 Specifically, the goal of the MMPA is to maintain each stock at an abundance level that allows it to remain a functioning part of the ecosystem.
-Under the MMPA, stock abundance must be maintained at or above the optimal sustainable population stock.
+Under the MMPA, stock abundance must be maintained at or above the optimal sustainable population level, which is the number of animals that results in the maximum productivity of the population stock.
 Accurate population delineation is important for assessing stock abundance, distribution, seasonal movements, stressors, and impacts of those stressors.
 Furthermore, identifying stocks and stressors would inform future restoration actions that could address future impacts and restore populations.
-All proposed work would be consistent with the MMPA research permits held by the NOAA Southeast Fisheries Science Center.
+All work would be consistent with the MMPA research permits held by the NOAA Southeast Fisheries Science Center.

-Because the proposed project is specifically focused on pantropical spotted dolphins, there are no anticipated adverse impacts to EFH or other ESA species described in Section 2 of this Draft DARP/EA.
+Because the project is specifically focused on pantropical spotted dolphins, there are no anticipated adverse impacts to EFH or other ESA species described in Section 2 of this Final DARP/EA.